AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 *Her head in ignominy, death and tombs.*

-> *She her Good Shepherd\'s hasty image drew*
+> *She her Good Shepherd's hasty image drew*
 >
 > *And on his shoulders not a lamb, a kid!*

-The picture is a \"distinct protest\" against the unchristian sentiment then already creeping into the church from Paganism.
+The picture is a "distinct protest" against the unchristian sentiment then already creeping into the church from Paganism.

 ## Early Funeral Emblems.